ec-europa/europa-component-library/docs/Migrating-v4.md

 Semantic colors have been introduced; they were already defined in v3 but not used.

-All components would rely on these semantic colors, to allow easy color swap where needed.
+All EC components would rely on these semantic colors, to allow easy color swap where needed.

 If there are custom styles or components, they should be updated to use one of the semantic color wherever applicable